pengsihua2023/Deep-Learning-Lecture-Notes-English/05. Intermediate/Intermediate: BERT.md

 </div>

 <div align="center">
-(This picture was obtained from BERT paublished paper at https://arxiv.org/abs/1810.04805.)
+(This picture was cited from BERT paublished paper at https://arxiv.org/abs/1810.04805.)
 </div>